awsdocs/aws-storagegateway-user-guide/doc_source/WhatIsStorageGateway.md

 Before you continue to the next step, make sure that you have done the following:

-1. For a gateway deployed on\-premises, you chose the type of host, VMware ESXi Hypervisor or Microsoft Hyper\-V\. and set it up\.
-For more information, see [Requirements](Requirements.md)\.
+1. For a gateway deployed on\-premises, you choose the type of VM host and set it up\.
+Your options are VMware ESXi Hypervisor, Microsoft Hyper\-V, and Linux Kernel\-based Virtual Machine \(KVM\)\.
 If you deploy the gateway behind a firewall, make sure that ports are accessible to the gateway VM\.
 For more information, see [Requirements](Requirements.md)\.

 1. For a tape gateway, you have installed client backup software\.
 For more information, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.